In this post I'll outline the HAPP's electrical system architecture. In later posts I'll fill in the details about some of the more interesting bits.

 Additionally, the FC will trigger an abort if it detects any one of a variety of problems, such as drifting out of range, staying aloft longer than expected (possible if the balloon has a small leak - it won't rise to burst altitude), or receiving an abort command from mission control on the ground.

 But what if the pyros fail?
 To safeguard against this, the HAPP has duplicate pyros for cutdown and chute deployment for a total of 4 pyrotechnic devices.
 In addition, each pyro is energized by two separate solid state relays or SSRs (I’m using MOSFETS; can't energize pyros directly from data pins on the computers because the pyro igniters draw high current when they fire).
-Finally, the SSRs are powered by two separate micro LiPo batteries.
-There is no single point of failure in this setup - it has complete redundancy.
+Finally, the SSRs are powered from a bus that is energized by the two LiPo batteries powering the computers; if either LiPo goes down, the bus will remain energized by the other.
+There is no single point of failure in this setup.
+Failure of the cutdown or chute systems would require losing two of something: Both power sources, or two MOSFETs, or two pyro igniters.

 You can also see that the cameras are separated into two power zones.
 The first zone consists of three GoPro Hero Session 5 cameras in parallel on a 6 volt bus (given the length of wires between battery and cameras, the cameras are happier with a 6 volt regulator instead of the nominal 5V).
 The second zone contains only the Garmin VIRB 360 camera.
 While all the cameras could theoretically run off the same 5-6V power bus, splitting them into two zones gives some redundancy: Even if one zone dies, we should be able to record something from the remaining zone.
 It also allows me to position the batteries independently as ballast to balance the flight dynamics.
 Balance has been a big issue in the past; see this old post.